 Follow the mitigation mechanisms of subclause 6.9.5 of TR 24772-1.

-Use Spark’s support for whole-array operations, such as for assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.
+Use SPARK’s support for whole-array operations, such as for assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.

-Use Spark’s verification tools and use contract contracts to verify the functional correctness of the code.
+Use SPARK’s verification tools and use contracts to verify the functional correctness of the code.

 6.10 Unchecked Array Copying [XYW]